k2view-academy/K2View-Academy/articles/07_table_population/10_creating_a_project_function.md

 Fabric Project functions are user-defined Java functions that are added to the project implementation to perform complex data manipulations or to execute queries on a specific [Instance ID](/articles/01_fabric_overview/02_fabric_glossary.md#instance-id).

-In Fabric Studio functions can be edited either by:
+Functions can be edited in the Fabric Studio by either:

 -  Opening the function’s code from the Project Tree.
 -  Opening the specific category’s **Logic.java** source file.